-Prostate cancer (PC) screening based on prostate biopsy for men with levels of serum prostate-specific antigen (PSA) above an empirical level, or abnormal digital rectal examination (DRE), results in diagnosing many men with prostate cancer for whom the disease does not pose a threat to their life.
+Prostate cancer (PC) screening based on prostate biopsy for men with levels of serum prostate-specific antigen (PSA) above an empirical level, or abnormal digital rectal examination (DRE), results in diagnosing many men with prostate cancer even though their lives are not threaten by it.
 Welch has recently calculated that there are 2.74 million U.S. men who are 50-70 with a PSA > 2.5.
 If all American men in this age group had a PSA, and a PSA > 2.5 is used as an indication for biopsy, 775,000 cases would be diagnosed this year in the U.S. alone.
 This is 543,000 more than the 232,000 cases diagnosed in 2005, and 25 times more than the 30,350 men expected to die of PC per year in the U.S.1

 Since the introduction of PSA screening, the lifetime risk of being diagnosed with prostate cancer has almost doubled from around 10%, in the pre-PSA era, to 17%.3 This means that many cases of localized prostate cancer are over-treated, since some patients not destined to experience prostate cancer death or morbidity will be subjected to radical therapy.4